NEWARK SCOTTISH COUNTRY DANCE SOCIETY

 Garden Dances

 On Tuesday evenings during the summer, dancers host Garden Dances in their own gardens for other members.
 In the event of inclement weather, the dancing takes place in the usual hall in Newark.
 Summer evenings from previous years are shown below.
-The summer of 2019 will be remembered by members as a summer of wet Tuesday evenings, having to wait until mid-July before succeeding in holding an outside dance!
-On a brighter note, dances were held in two new gardens, one of which coincided with the hosts' Golden Wedding anniversary.
-The final one of the summer, in mid August when evenings were getting short, saw a dance shared with the Grantham U3A group; a great social occasion with enough dancers for four sets.

 Powered by Create your own unique website with customizable templates.